deltachat/deltachat-pages/en/help.md

 ### How can I verify cryptographic status with a sender?

-If you are physically nearby the chat partner:
+If you are within immediate distance of the chat partner:

 - Select **QR Invite code** on one device and then **Scan QR code** on the other one and scan the code.
 If both devices are online,